Hagens Berman Reminds Macrogenics (MGNX) Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of Sept. 24, 2024

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Sept.
-18, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges MacroGenics, Inc. (NASDAQ: MGNX) investors who suffered substantial losses to submit your losses now .
+SAN FRANCISCO, Sept.
+21, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges MacroGenics, Inc. (NASDAQ: MGNX) investors who suffered substantial losses to submit your losses now .

 Class Period: Mar.
 7, 2024 – May 9, 2024